 Each Tranche of Bearer Notes will be sold outside the United States in 'offshore transactions' within the meaning of Regulation S. Bearer Notes are subject to U.S. tax law requirements.
-Subject to certain exceptions, Bearer Notes may not be offered, sold or delivered within the United States or to U.S. persons, as defined under the Code and the U.S. Treasury regulations promulgated thereunder.
-Bearer Notes will (unless otherwise specified in the applicable Final Terms) initially be represented by a temporary bearer global note (a 'Temporary Bearer Global Note') which will be deposited on the relevant issue date either (i) if the Bearer Notes are intended to be issued in new global note ('NGN') form, with a common safekeeper for Euroclear Bank SA/NV ('Euroclear') and Clearstream Banking.
-S.A. ('Clearstream.
-Luxembourg') or (ii) if the Bearer Notes are not intended to be issued in NGN form, with a common depositary for
+Subject to certain exceptions, Bearer Notes may not be offered, sold or delivered within the United States or to U.S. persons, as defined under the U.S. Internal Revenue Code of 1986 (as amended, the "Code") and the U.S. Treasury regulations promulgated thereunder.
+Bearer Notes will (unless otherwise specified in the applicable Final Terms) initially be represented by a temporary bearer global note (a 'Temporary Bearer Global Note') which will be deposited on the relevant issue date either (i) if the Bearer Notes are intended to be issued in new global note ('NGN') form, with a common safekeeper for Euroclear Bank SA/NV ('Euroclear') and Clearstream Banking, S.A. ('Clearstream, Luxembourg') or (ii) if the Bearer Notes are not intended to be issued in NGN form, with a common depositary for Euroclear and Clearstream, Luxembourg and/or any other agreed clearing system.